ChrisVilches/Term-Keep/README.md

 [ ✔ ] Shower
 ```

-Subtask completion will also be displayed in the task summary:
+Subtask completion will also be displayed in the task summary (only works for task notes):

 ```
 [   ] (1 / 3) Today's tasks (4 lines)